-The program, which is entering its fourteenth year, is sponsored by the Blue Cross Blue Shield of Massachusetts Foundation, with support from the Blue Shield of California Foundation, Bower Foundation in Mississippi, Connecticut Health Foundation, Endowment for Health in New Hampshire, Kaiser Family Foundation, Maine Health Access Foundation, National Institute for Health Care Management Foundation, and the Universal Health Care Foundation of Connecticut.
+The program, which is entering its fifteenth year, is sponsored by the Blue Cross Blue Shield of Massachusetts Foundation, with support from the Blue Shield of California Foundation, Bower Foundation in Mississippi, Connecticut Health Foundation, Endowment for Health in New Hampshire, Maine Health Access Foundation, National Institute for Health Care Management Foundation, Robert Wood Johnson Foundation, and Universal Health Care Foundation of Connecticut.

-The fellowship will run for nine days, beginning April 24.
+The fellowship will run for nine days, beginning April 29, 2016.
 It is housed at Babson College's Center for Executive Education in Wellesley, MA.
 Larry Tye, who covered health and environmental issues at the Boston Globe for 15 years, directs the program.
-A former Nieman Fellow and author of six books, Tye has taught journalism at Boston University, Northeastern, Tufts, and Harvard.
+A former Nieman Fellow and author of seven books, Tye has taught journalism at Boston University, Northeastern, Tufts, and Harvard.